sadumkudi/ai_predict_traffic/README.md

 # Steps to set up and run the application

-1. Install Python 3.x version (Preferrably latest stable version)
+1. Install Python 3.x version (Preferrably the latest stable version)
 2. Make sure Git is installed on your system
 3. Git clone the repo.
 Execute the below command